 Front of House Working

-- Staff interfacing with customers must be protected and social distancing rules should be applied as set out in Government guidance.
+Staff interfacing with customers must be protected and social distancing rules should be applied as set out in Government guidance.
+See Keeping workers and customers safe during COVID-19 in restaurants, pubs, bars and takeaway services

 - Although there is no obligation to wearing face coverings, this may be considered as a way of giving added assurance to customers and staff.